Oggetto:

 Lezione 22: Economic Metaphors

-Argomento: Visual metaphors (print ads, magazine covers and commercials)
+Argomento: Visual metaphors (print ads, magazine covers and commercials, political cartoons)

 Lezione 24: Oral Presentation Workshop